dirko/pyhcrf/README.md

 Each state is numbered `0, 1, ..., num_states - 1`.
 The state machine starts in `state 0` and ends in `num_states - 1`.
-Currently the state transitions are constrained so that, on each element in the input sequence, the state machine either stays in the current state or advances to a state with a higher number.
+Currently the state transitions are constrained so that, on each element in the input sequence, the state machine either stays in the current state or advances to a state represented by the next number.
  This default can be changed by setting the `transitions` and corresponding `transition_parameters` properties.

 ## Dependencies